SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-artifactory.md

 ## More Information

 For more information about JFrog Artifactory, see [Using Node.js npm with Artifactory via the API and CLI (Sumo Logic DevOps blog)](https://www.sumologic.com/blog/using-node-js-npm-with-jfrog-artifactory-via-the-api-and-cli/).

+For questions or help regarding the integration, see the [JFrog Artifactory documentation](https://jfrog.com/help/r/jfrog-platform-administration-documentation/sumo-logic) or contact [Sumo Logic Support](https://support.sumologic.com/hc/en-us).